AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-architecture.md

 ### CDN (Content Delivery Network)

-Every AEM Forms as a Cloud Service program has access to Fastly CDN service.
+Every AEM Forms as a Cloud Service program has access to [built-in CDN service](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/content-delivery/cdn.html).
 It is included in the license of Forms as a Cloud Services.

 ### Author

-An Author instance is an AEM Forms as a Cloud Service instance running in the standard Author run mode.
+An Author is an AEM Forms as a Cloud Service instance running in the standard Author run mode.
 It is intended for internal users, forms designers, and developers.
 AEM Forms as a Cloud Service provides separate Author environments for development, stage, and production.
 A Forms as a Cloud Service author environment enables the following functionalities:

 * Authoring and managing forms.
-* Connecting to Automated forms conversion service to convert a PDF form to an adaptive form.
+* Connecting to Automated forms conversion service to convert a PDF or XDP form to an adaptive form.
 * Creating and running Forms-centric workflows.
 * Managing adaptive forms assets.
 * Managing Communications assets.
 * Connecting with PDF Services APIs to <>
-* Sync APIs and Batch APIs to create, assemble, and deliver brand-oriented and personalized communications.
+* Sync APIs (Real-time APIs) and Batch APIs to create, assemble, and deliver brand-oriented and personalized communications.
 * Sync APIs to combine, rearrange, and validate PDF documents.

 > ![NOTE]